YoganandaNaidu/easythalli/README.md

 # easythalli

-## in both client and server folder, run following commands:
+<p>Only for the first time both in client and server folder, run following commands:</p>
 npm install

 npm start